pachax001/Auto-Filter-Bot/README.md

 - `TG_BOT_TOKEN` - Get it from @BotFather
 -  `DATABASE_URI`- MongoDB URL ([Click here](https://github.com/pachax001/Auto-Filter-Bot/blob/main/README.md#-generate-mongodb-database) for more info on MongoDB URL.)
 -  `DATABASE_NAME` - MongoDB Cluster name (Default is `Cluster0`)
 -  `AUTH_USERS` - Authorized Users.
-Doesn't do anything.
-Keep it blank.
-But need for private version.
+Add the by separating from ,.
+Eg: 123,456.
 -  `OWNER_ID` - Owner ID of the bot owner.
 Get it from @MissRose_bot
--  `SAVE_USER` - Save the users who have start the bot.
-Values are `YES` or `NO`.
-Will take the space from database.
 -  `ADD_FILTER_CMD` - Custom command for filter adding.
 Default is `add`.
 -  `DELETE_FILTER_CMD` - Custom command for deleting filters.
 Default is `del`.
 -  `DELETE_ALL_CMD` - Custom command for deleting all filters of the connected chat.
 Default is `delall`.